sof202/ChromOptimise/documentation/docs/ChromOptimise/Configuration-Files-Setup.md

 # i.e. (mark1 mark2 mark3 mark4 ...)
 export LIST_OF_MARKS=

-# This is a FULL file path to the FOFN which contains files you want to
-# download using the pyega3 client
-export FILE_OF_FILE_NAMES=path/to/file

-# This is a threshold for the Phred score used in the processing stage
-# (which reads to discard due to low base accuracy)
-export PRED_SCORE_THRESHOLD=20

 # This is the sample size (as a percentage) to use in the subsampling stage
 # If your data is small in size, the recommended value is 100
 export SAMPLE_SIZE=50